-One cell there is, concealed from vulgar eye, The cave of Poverty and Poetry.
-Keen, hollow winds howl through the bleak recess, Emblem of music caused by emptiness, [Footnote: Dunciad.]
+One cell there is, concealed from vulgar eye,

+The cave of Poverty and Poetry.

+Keen, hollow winds howl through the bleak recess,

+Emblem of music caused by emptiness,

+[Footnote: Dunciad .]

-The Muse gave special charge His learning should be deep and large,
+His learning should be deep and large,--

 His flesh should feel, his eyes should read Every maxim of dreadful need.